JiHong88/suneditor/README.md

                     {name: 'Classic Film 3:2', value: 0.6666},
                     {name: 'HD', value: 0.5625}
                   ]
-youtubeQuery    : The query string of a YouTube embedded URL.        default: '' {String}
+youtubeQuery    : The query string of a YouTube embedded URL.        default: '' {string}
                   It takes precedence over the value user entered. ex) 'autoplay=1&mute=1&enablejsapi=1&controls=0&rel=0&modestbranding=1'
                     // https://developers.google.com/youtube/player_parameters
-videoFileInput  : Choose whether to create a file input tag in the video upload window.  default: false {Boolean}
+videoFileInput  : Choose whether to create a file input tag in the video upload window.  default: false {boolean}
 videoUrlInput   : Choose whether to create a video url input tag in the video upload window.
-                  If the value of videoFileInput is false, it will be unconditionally.   default: true {Boolean}
+                  If the value of videoFileInput is false, it will be unconditionally.   default: true {boolean}
 videoUploadHeader : Http Header when uploading videos.              default: null {Object}
-videoUploadUrl  : The video upload to server mapping address.       default: null {String}
+videoUploadUrl  : The video upload to server mapping address.       default: null {string}
                   ex) "/editor/uploadVideo"
                   request format: {
                             "file-0": File,